Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: Results on the hull Ellis semigroup and additional algebraic features

-The general theory of Ellis semigroups allows a great importance to the ideal theory of any Ellis semigroup.
+\paragraph{7.2.3 $\;$ Ideals} The general theory of Ellis semigroups gives great importance to the ideal theory of an Ellis semigroup.
 In the case of a almost canonical hull Ellis semigroup it is easy to prove the proposition stated below, showing that the ideal theory of the hull Ellis semigroup reduces to the ideal theory of the semigroup $\mathfrak{T}_{W,\Gamma}$: